audreydang4103/tiki-product-scraper/README.md

 # Tiki Product Scraper

-AN asynchronous web scraper for extracting product information from Tiki.vn.
+An asynchronous web scraper for extracting product information from Tiki.vn.
 Built with Python and aiohttp for efficient concurrent data collection.

 ## Features